 About Me

 For more information on my research: you can browse through the Projects and refer to the Publications page.
 For more information on my teaching and student feedback: you can browse through the Teaching page.
-If any of this sounds interesting to you, please do not hesitate to reach out!

 Group Members